Smertig/banana/master/_sources/api/tg/types/voice.rst.txt

    .. cpp:member:: integer_t duration

-   Duration of the audio in seconds as defined by sender
+   Duration of the audio in seconds as defined by the sender

    .. cpp:member:: optional_t<string_t> mime_type

    Optional.
-MIME type of the file as defined by sender
+MIME type of the file as defined by the sender

    .. cpp:member:: optional_t<integer_t> file_size